axiprime/avery_base/README.md

-# OAuth2 Examples for Twitch and Discord, Twitch IRC (WebSocket) Connection, Discord.js and MySQL

-This repository provides basic examples of OAuth2 integration for Twitch and Discord, establishing a Twitch IRC (WebSocket) connection, and using Discord.js version 14.15.1 linked to a MySQL database.
+# This repository provides basic examples of OAuth2 integration for Twitch and Discord, establishing a Twitch IRC (WebSocket) connection, and using Discord.js version 14.15.1 linked to a MySQL database.

 ## Setup Instructions